 When you learn a new song — start slow and build speed — but you must manage your speed to an appropriate level for the song.
 Speed doesn’t kill in music — speed sells!

-There’s nothing worth than a Bluesy song that is made twice-as-slow than it was intended to be performed and that makes The Blues — A Dirge.
+There’s nothing worse than a Bluesy song that is made twice-as-slow than it was intended to be performed and that makes The Blues — A Dirge.

 Most of us do not natively have the ability to keep a steady tempo, so to help keep time, use a metronome.
 You can buy standalone metronomes.
 Many good guitar tuners come with a built-in metronome.
 You can buy metronome Apps for your iPad and iPhone.
 Or, you can go to Metronome Online and use one for free.